 Reliability is often referred to as "quality over time".
 And this idea of measuring, analyzing and improving product reliability that was birthed in the early days of electronics and aviation, now extends into every sector of consumer and industrial products.
 Automobiles, airplanes, appliances, smart phones and more have all found their way into the hands of everyday consumers because of the advancement in reliability engineering.

-Introduction to Reliability Engineering equips quality, manufacturing, and engineering professionals with the introductory tools and techniques needed to reduce failures, improve product performance, and ensure customer satisfaction. will give you a foundational understanding of these key ideas and prepare you for more advanced training.
+Introduction to Reliability Engineering equips quality, manufacturing, and engineering professionals with the introductory tools and techniques needed to reduce failures, improve product performance, and ensure customer satisfaction, and prepare you for more advanced training.

 While an advanced understanding of statistics is required to become a reliability engineer, only a basic understanding of manufacturing, mathematics and Microsoft Excel is required to get started in this class.